JohnTrecker/Boggle/README.md

 ![Logo of the project](https://greatbooksblog.files.wordpress.com/2009/12/adlersmile.jpg?w=240&h=300)

 # Boggle
-> Boggle web app in vanilla JS
+> The Parker Brothers hit classic that changed gaming forever.
+Now in vanilla JS!

 Beat the high score of 0!
 ## Installing / Getting started